Indo-Pacific Security Program

 The Indo-Pacific is no longer just a regional arena—it has become the world’s economic and geopolitical center of gravity.
 It is here that the United States and China are locked in a contest that will help define the course of the 21st century.
 At the same time, North Korea’s nuclear and conventional capabilities remain a volatile flashpoint, raising the risk of escalation and even major-power conflict.
 Across the region, America’s allies and partners are not standing still—they are building new networks, testing fresh approaches to security, and pursuing their interests with growing urgency.
 For the United States, its role in the world will increasingly depend on whether it can get the Indo-Pacific right.

-CFADP Indo-Pacific Security Program examines both the opportunities and the challenges facing the United States in the region.
-Our focus extends beyond bilateral ties to include the unilateral and multilateral frameworks that are shaping a new security order—one aimed at ensuring open sea lanes, respect for sovereignty, and a stable foundation for peace and prosperity.
+The CFADP Indo-Pacific Security Program examines the opportunities and challenges shaping U.S. strategy in the region, focusing on both bilateral relationships and broader unilateral and multilateral frameworks driving a new security order—one that supports open sea lanes, sovereignty, and long-term stability.

 At its core, the program is organized around four central research priorities: